GECKODocs/docs2/docs/next_steps.md

 :::tip Best Practise
 You are encouraged to fill in all available fields and keep your profile up to date.
 :::

+## User Preferences

+User preferences depend on your **permission** level.
+If you have access to the User Preferences menu item, you can specify **whether or not to display a popup** alert when:

+- Completing a task
+- Deleting a Checklist
+- Deleting a Checklist Item